jeffjewett/spring-xd-phd3-sandbox/README.md

 drwxrwxrwx   - spring-xd hdfs             0 2015-08-19 14:18 /xd
 ```
 # Stream Data to HDFS
-Recreate the the ticktock example (http://docs.spring.io/spring-xd/docs/current/reference/html/), but sink to hdfs.
+Recreate the the ticktock example (http://docs.spring.io/spring-xd/docs/current/reference/html/), but sink to hdfs
 ```
 Xd:> stream create --name ticktockhdfs --definition "time | hdfs" --deploy
 ```
-Leave it running a few seconds, then destroy the stream.
+Leave it running a few seconds, then destroy the stream
 ```
 Xd:> stream destroy --name ticktockhdfs
 ```
-View the small file that will have been generated in hdfs.
+View the small file that will have been generated in hdfs
 ```
 Xd:> hadoop fs ls /xd/ticktockhdfs